simple-login/website/content/blog/introducing-mailbox.md

 authorAvatar: "/images/son.jpg"
 ---

-The feature the most requested is finally ready: you can now add several *real* email addresses into SimpleLogin and choose which one to use when creating aliases!
-A real email address is called *mailbox* in SimpleLogin.
+Our most requested feature is finally ready: you can now add several **real** email addresses into SimpleLogin and choose which one to use when creating aliases!
+A real email address is called **mailbox** in SimpleLogin.

 This feature is particularly useful if you have several email addresses, maybe for different uses: a Gmail account for social networks & forums, a Prontonmail account for professional emails, etc.